-As of April 1, 2023, interest accumulation for full- or part-time Canada Student Loans is permanently eliminated.
+As of April 1, 2023, interest accumulation for full- or part-time Canada student loans is permanently eliminated.
 Students are still responsible to pay any interest owed on loans before April 1, 2023.
-Interest for full- and part-time Canada loans was also waived between April 1, 2021 to March 31, 2023.

 If you have Canada and Alberta student loans, sign on to your National Student Loans Service Centre account.
 You can complete an Electronic Confirmation of Enrolment (ECE).
 It will be sent to your school to confirm.
 You can also contact your school and ask them to complete ECE for you.